Prof-ThiagoOliveira/blog/content/accomplishments/projects.md

 ### A comparative study of markerless and marker-based systems

 **Summary**:
-This project aims to evaluate the agreement between markerless and marker-based motion capture systems using 95% functional limits of agreement within a linear mixed-effects modeling framework.
-By comparing these systems, the study seeks to determine the reliability and applicability of markerless technology in biomechanical analysis, which could significantly streamline data collection and reduce setup time while maintaining accuracy.
-This research will provide valuable insights for improving motion capture methods used in sports and clinical biomechanics.
+We evaluate agreement between markerless and marker-based motion-capture systems using 95% functional limits of agreement within a linear mixed-effects framework.
+The analysis quantifies how close the systems are in biomechanical applications, providing evidence on when markerless solutions can streamline data collection without sacrificing accuracy.

 **Publications**: